-- You may not label or in any way promote this device for pedicular screw attachment to, or fixation of the cervical, thoracic or lumbar vertebral column; - All labeling for this device, including package label and 2. labeling included within the package, must prominently state that the device is intended for fracture fixation of small bones and osteotomies.

-3. Any pedicle screw fixation/attachment to the cervical, thoracic or lumbar vertebral column of the device is considered investigational and may only be investigated as significant risk device in accordance with the investigational device exemption (IDE) regulation under 21 CFR, Part 812.
+- You may not label or in any way promote this device for pedicular screw attachment to, or fixation of the cervical, thoracic or lumbar vertebral column; - 2.
+All labeling for this device, including package label and labeling included within the package, must prominently state that the device is intended for small bone fracture and osteotomy fixation. - 3.
+Any pedicle screw fixation/attachment to the cervical, thoracic or lumbar vertebral column of this device is considered investigational and may only be investigated as significant risk device in accordance with the investigational device exemption (IDE) regulation under 21 CFR, Part 812.
 All users of the device for pedicle screw fixation/attachment must receive approval from their respective institutional review boards (IRBs) and the Food and Drug Administration (FDA) prior to conduct of the investigation.